 The Act provides guidance for preventing and resolving disputes about party walls, boundary walls and excavations near neighbouring buildings.

-In April 2002, all replacement glazing came within the scope of the Building Regulations meaning anyone installing replacement windows or doors has to comply with strict thermal performance standards.
+All replacement glazing comes within the scope of the Building Regulations meaning anyone installing replacement windows or doors has to comply with strict thermal performance standards.

 Since April 2009 works to replace a roof, re-render walls or replace a floor, are controlled by the Building Regulations.